vholmes8512/vholmes95/README.md

-# My name is Vincet Holmes!
+# My name is Vincent Holmes!

-# I am recently graduated with a Bachelor's in Information Technology from the University of Phoenix.
+I am recently graduated with a Bachelor's in Information Technology from the University of Phoenix.
 I am looking to make a careeer change into the tech world.